maningreen/theGreenEngine/LUA.md

 `targetLifetime :: Float`
 - the amount of time (s) the bullet will be alive.

+#### Maybe N

+A table that may or may not have another type.

+`valid :: Bool`
+- whether or not the type is valid

+`value :: N`
+- will cause an error if called unsafely.

 ### Custom Enemies

 If you want to add a custom enemy, this is your guide.